emilydong001/DH110/Assignments/Assignment01.md

   <img src="../Images/dental-clinic-contact.PNG" alt="Contact information for Dental Clinic" width="300px"/>
 </p>

-*Recommendation: Put the tabs above the content so that users know what information is relevant to which department.
+> *Recommendation: Put the tabs above the content so that users know what information is relevant to which department.
 Put the contact information in a consistent and easy-to-find location for each tap.
 Alternatively, direct users to a contact page where they can easily find where they should contact.*

 #### 6. Recognition Rather Than Recall
-* When you hover over the top navigation menu, there is no indication of which menu items's dropdown is being displayed, forcing users to recall which of the menu items they were looking at.
+* When you hover over the top navigation menu, there is no indication of which menu item's dropdown is being displayed, forcing users to recall which of the menu items they were looking at.
 This also makes it more difficult for users to remember how they got to a certain page in the future.
 (2)

 <p align="center">
   <img src="../Images/nav-services.PNG" alt="Navigation Menu, Services" width="300px"/>